-- 11.12 The GM must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.14 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.15 Clauses 11.12-11.14 apply also to meetings that are closed to the public.
+11.12 The general manager must keep a register containing, for each planning decision made at a meeting of the council or a council committee (including, but not limited to a committee of the

+- council), the names of the councillors who supported the decision and the names of any councillors who opposed (or are taken to have opposed) the decision. - 11.13 For the purpose of maintaining the register, a division is taken to have been called whenever a motion for a planning decision is put at a meeting of the council or a council committee. - 11.14 Each decision recorded in the register is to be described in the register or identified in a manner that enables the description to be obtained from another publicly available document. - 11.15 Clauses 11.12-11.14 apply also to meetings that are closed to the public.